Resources and information for students about Aboriginal and Torres Strait Islander health, culture and welfare

-Students might find it helpful to access the follwing resources to understand specific issues while on their clinical placement in an Aboriginal and Torres Strait Islander health setting:
+Students might find it helpful to access the following resources to understand specific issues while on their clinical placement in an Aboriginal and Torres Strait Islander health setting:

 Australian Indigenous HealthInfoNet is a comprehensive and current internet resource that aims to inform practice and policy in Aboriginal and Torres Strait Islander health by making research and other knowledge readily accessible.

 The Australian Indigenous HealthInfoNet includes a regularly updated Summary of Australian Indigenous Health that provides a plain language summary of Aboriginal and Torres Strait Islander health, with brief information about the Aboriginal and Torres Strait Islander population, health problems and common risk factors.

 Indigenous Allied Health Australia (IAHA) is the national peak body representing Aboriginal and Torres Strait Islander allied health professionals and students.